Next Steps in 2021-2022 school year (and beyond)

 - October 20, 2015: A public Workshop on School Start and Dismissal Times is held.
 Task Force information is re-presented and representatives from Fairfax County, Virginia, and Montgomery County, Maryland present about their bell time changes implemented in Fall 2015.

 - December 16, 2015: Superintendent George Arlotto includes $8 million for his version of Option A in his 2016-2017 budget (different from Task Force Option A) in his Fiscal Year 2017 budget.
 Proposed school hours will change in August 2017.

 - January 12, 2016: Superintendent George Arlotto releases details about community outreach forums and a proposed bell schedule for every school in the district.

 - February 2, 4, 8, 2016: Start Time Forums are held.
 Community surveyed regarding proposal.

 - February 17, 2016: The Board of Education removes $8 million line item, in the face of community opposition to single proposal.
 Instead the Board votes 7-2 to include $1.4 million in the Fiscal Year 2017 budget for later start times for the 2017-2018 school year.
 Using transportation software and critical thought will define how much of a shift in start times this money, combined with $602,000 previously allocated, will achieve.

 - March 16, 2016: The Board of Education asks Dr. Arlotto and AACPS to develop two new start time scenarios: one for the $602,000 already in hand and one for the $1.4 million requested and to be added to existing $602,000 ($2 million total).

 - April 20, 2016: AACPS recommends two new plans for start times.

-- May 2, 2016: County Executive forwards the budget to the County Council, with funding only for $602,000 for later start times.
+- May 2, 2016: County Executive forwards the budget to the County Council, with the original funding for $602,000 for later start times.

 - June 2016: The American Medical Association recommends that no middle or high school start before 8:30 a.m.